 • Discuss the climate scenarios utilized by the company to analyze risks on its investments, including which risk factors are utilized, what types of scenarios are used, and what timeframes are considered.

-A. Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.
+Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process.

 • In describing the metrics used by the company to assess and monitor